Skip to Content

 Air Fryer Red Potatoes

-• Because of how the air circulates, the air fryer causes the outside of the potatoes to become nice and crispy while keeping the insides soft and tender.
+Thanks to the way the air circulates, the air fryer crisps up the outside of the potatoes while keeping the insides soft and tender.
+And since there are no messy oil splatters to deal with, cleanup is a breeze.

-• Potatoes: The instructions in this recipe are for red potatoes, but follow the directions for petite potatoes like Yukon gold or fingerling.
+• Potatoes: These directions are for red potatoes, but the same instructions apply to Yukon gold or fingerling potatoes.

 Additions and Substitutions

-Make the air fryer red potatoes with a large mixing bowl and an air fryer.
-I used an Instant Pot Vortex Air Fryer with a large basket.
+Mix the potatoes in a large bowl with the oil and seasonings, then cook the red potatoes in the air fryer.
+I use an Instant Pot Vortex Air Fryer with a large basket.

 How to Make Air Fryer Red Potatoes